ericvaladas/react-uncontrolled-form/README.md

   }
 }));
 ```
+c
 ## API
 ### Form
-You can obtain a `Form` instance by creating adding a `ref` prop to your form.
+You can obtain a `Form` instance by adding a `ref` prop to your form.
 ```js
 render() {
   return (